thlorenz/proxyquire/README.md

     - therefore specify it exactly as in the require statement inside the tested file
     - values themselves are key/value pairs of functions/properties and the appropriate override

-## Raise error if proxying a modulePath that the module under test does not reference
+## Throw if proxyquire tries to load a stub that does not exist

 By default `proxyquire` will stub out modulePaths, whatever their path may be.
 This includes if a dependency is not accessible (wrong file path) or not installed and accessible.